Pour over café filtre en train d'être préparé avec verseuse en verre sur comptoir de café

 April 24, 2026Carrera Café

-Less known than espresso, often underestimated, filter coffee is nonetheless the method that best reveals the personality of an exceptional bean.
-At Carrera Café, we do it justice.
+Less known than espresso, often underestimated, filter coffee is actually the method that best reveals the personality of an exceptional bean.
+At Carrera Café, we give it the recognition it deserves.

 Discover our menu